Nimdinu-Weerathunga/Nimdinu-Weerathunga/README.md

 - 🌱 I’m currently learning **MERN**

-- 🌱 FLUTTER DEVELOPER AND UI/UX DESIGNER
+- 🌱 Flutter Developer and UI/UX Designer

 - 🧑‍🎓 I’m an Undergraduate at **NSBM**